Should Couples Use a Shared Wallet for Expenses?

 They want clarity, without turning into each other’s accountant.

-A shared wallet has become the middle way.
+A shared wallet can become the middle way.

 When a Shared Wallet Makes Sense